 For the latest updates regarding COVID-19, visit Laurier's coronavirus information page.

 Laurier’s Faculty of Music is a barrier free environment.
 Should you require access accommodations to support your audition please email email@example.com.

-Admission to Laurier’s Faculty of Music is based on the following:
+Admission to the Bachelor of Music is based on the collective results of:

-If you have significant proficiency on a second instrument and would consider enrolling as a major on either, you should consider auditioning on both instruments.
-An additional fee of $50 will be charged for a second audition.
+Note: If you have a significant proficiency on a second instrument you should consider auditioning on both.
+An additional fee of $60 will be charged for a second audition.

 Most applicants will hear from us once all audition candidates for their instrument have been auditioned.
 In some cases, this may not be until late April or May.

-If your Faculty of Music audition is unsuccessful, you will be automatically considered for an alternate offer of admission to another Laurier program and contacted by Recruitment and Admissions.
+If your audition is unsuccessful, you will be automatically considered for an alternate offer of admission to another Laurier program and contacted by Recruitment and Admissions.